connervieira/Marathon/README.md

 Marathon is lightweight enough to comfortably run on an inexpensive server like a Raspberry Pi.
 Even if you don't have a device that can run Marathon, you can get one for $30 and be on your way.

-### Backwards Compatible
+### Fast

 Marathon doesn't need JavaScript or other modern web technologies.
-This means it should run just fine, even on outdated systems your business may already have.
+This means it should be blazing fast, even on outdated systems your business may already have.

-### Free

-Marathon is free both in terms of freedom and cost.
-Marathon itself costs nothing to use, and since you have the freedom to host it how you want, you also don't have to go through V0LT to set it up!

-### Accessibility

-Marathon is designed to be fully accessible to those with visual impairments by making sure the interface works with screen-readers and is easily readable regardless of color blindness.

 ### Secure

 Marathon encrypts all passwords, ensuring that your login credentials can't be obtained even if someone gains physical access to the server you run Marathon on.

+### Accessible

+Marathon is designed to be fully accessible to those with visual impairments by making sure the interface works with screen-readers and is easily readable regardless of color blindness.

+### Modern

+Marathon features a lightweight, modern design, making it easy, intuitive, and visually appealing to use.

+### Consistent

+Due to it's self-hosted nature, Marathon is extremely reliable and resiliant.
+It doesn't need any external services, or even an internet connection at all.
+As long as your business is up and running, Marathon will be there along side it.

+### Informative

+Marathon provides conveinent, relevant statistics to both employees and managers alike, making it quick and easy to see trends and spot issues.

+### Reliable

+Marathon is extremely fault tolerant, such that a single error won't cause the system-wide issue.
+Just because a certain function encountered and error doesn't mean your entire business has to go offline.

-### Statistics
+### Private

-Marathon allows managers to quickly view their store statistics at a glance.
-Statistics can help to quickly determine how many unpaid shifts still need to be paid out, and how many people are currently clocked in.
+Marathon has unrivaled privacy, and contains absolutely no telemetry of any kind.
+Marathon gives you the peace of mind that absolutely no critical (or even non-critical data) is being shared with any third parties.

 ## Bug Reports